santipensotti/rocAlution/docs/reference/rocALUTION-api-basics.rst

 Debug output
 ============

-Debug output prints almost every detail in the program, including object constructor/destructor, address of the object, memory allocation, data transfers, all function calls for metrices, vectors, solvers, and preconditioners.
+Debug output prints almost every detail in the program, including object constructor/destructor, address of the object, memory allocation, data transfers, all function calls for matrices, vectors, solvers, and preconditioners.
 The flag ``DEBUG_MODE`` can be set in ``src/utils/def.hpp``.
 When enabled, additional ``assert()s`` are checked during the computation.
 This might significantly reduce the performance of some operations.